doanhecon/stata_workshop_2024/README.md

 email at doanh\[@\]msu.edu as soon as possible.

 1. Check that you have Stata installed and running on your device.

+2. Check your inbox for an email from CSTAT with a zip file named "stata_workshop_2024.zip".
+Download and unzip this file.
+This is the sample project that we will walk through together during the workshop.
+The content is the same as what you find here in this Git repository. **If you have done this, you're set and can skip step 3!**

-2. Download all files/folders from this Git repository to your computer, keeping all file names unchanged.
-I suggest that you create a folder named "stata_workshop_2024" (or any name of your choice) on your computer and download all files here into that folder.
-You should have this file structure on your
+3. In case you cannot find the email from us with the zip file, you can download all files/folders from this Git repository to your computer, keeping all file names unchanged.
+I suggest that you create a folder named "stata_workshop_2024" (or any name of your choice) on your computer and download all files here into that folder. (**Help**: On the top right of this page, click on the green button that says "Code", then click on "Download ZIP").

+Once you have completed these steps, you should have this file structure on your
 computer:

 ```bash